j8ahmed/theodinproject_projects/rock_paper_scissors/README.md

 ## To Do:

-- Build the app purely within the console (Later on will be updated)
+- Progress through the "Odin Project Curriculum" to get to the the part where we update the project and build out the U.I. .